CNY Bridges: Build ‘Em & Bust ‘Em

 The MOST provides balsa wood kits consisting of 15 2-foot-long 1/8 inch square pieces for teams to use in building their bridge.
 They can use any amount of the wood provided.
 Glue is provided; however, alternate glues can be substituted.

-Teams must use the provided materials to build their bridge.
+Teams must use provided materials to build a bridge.

 Every participating student receives a Certificate of Participation and an event T-shirt.

 The top four teams in each category receive a plaque and team members receive a medallion.
 The plaque should reside at the associated team school or organization.

 - Tips on how to start building a bridge